lucatume/wp-browser/docs/modules/WPLoader.md

 * `phpBinary` - the path to the PHP binary to use to run tests.
 Defaults to the `WP_PHP_BINARY` constant.
 * `language` - the language to use when loading WordPress.
 Equivalent to defining the `WPLANG` constant.
 * `configFile` - a configuration file, or a set of configuration files, to load before the tests to further customize and control the WordPress testing environment.
+This file(s) will be loaded before the WordPress installation is loaded.
 * `pluginsFolder` - the path to the plugins folder to use when loading WordPress.
 Equivalent to defining the `WP_PLUGIN_DIR` constant.
 If both this parameter and the `WP_PLUGIN_DIR` parameter are set, the `WP_PLUGIN_DIR` parameter will override the value of this one.